semaphore-protocol/website/versioned_docs/version-V3/quick-setup.md

 ## Output

-The `init` command will create a directory called my-app (or whatever name you choose) inside the current folder.
+The `create` command will create a directory called my-app (or whatever name you choose) inside the current folder.
 That directory will contain the initial project structure, which includes a simple contract, a task to deploy that contract and some tests.

 ```
 my-app